tillraab/efishSignalDetector/README.md

 Welcome to the efishSignalDetector, a **neural network** framework adapted for detecting electrocommunication signals in wavetype electric fish based on spectrogram images.
 The model itself is a pretrained **FasterRCNN** Model with a **ResNet50** Backbone.
-Only the final predictor is replaced to not predict 91 classes the coco-dataset it is trained to but the (currently) 1 category it should detect.
+Only the final predictor is replaced to not predict the 91 classes present in the coco-dataset the model is trained to but the (currently) 1 category it should detect.

 ## Data preparation
 ### Data structure